aws-samples/eks-workshop-v2/website/docs/aiml/chatbot/add-llama2.md

 ```

 :::caution
-Waiting for both of the pods to be ready takes at most 10 minutes
+It may take up to 10 minutes for both pods to be ready.
 :::

+We can wait for the pods to be ready using the following command:

 ```bash
 $ kubectl wait pod \